DirtyHairy/async-mutex/README.md

 likely deadlock the application.
 Make sure to call `release` under all circumstances and handle exceptions accordingly.

-`runExclusive` accepts an optional argument `weight`.
-Specifying a `weight` will decrement the semaphore by the specified value, and the semaphore will only be acquired once the its value is greater or equal to `weight`.
+`runExclusive` accepts a first optional argument `weight`.
+Specifying a `weight` will decrement the semaphore by the specified value, and the semaphore will only be acquired once its value is greater or equal to `weight`.

+`runExclusive` accepts a second optional argument `nice`.
+Specifying a higher `nice` value will cause the task to be scheduled after tasks with a lower `nice` value and before tasks with a higher `nice` value. `nice` can be negative and the default is zero.

 ### Unscoped release